PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 suggestions, in particular the major comments raised by R2 and R3, every one of which I feel are very important to be addressed.

+> Thank you for the opportunity to submit a revised manuscript.
+Yours and the reviewers' comments helped immensely in making the text more accessible, and I hope that the revised version will meet the standards of Methods in Ecology & Evolution.
+I have provided a point-by-point response to all comments, but I would like to summarize the most significant changes:

+> First, the introduction was almost entirely re-written, to ensure that the context (*i.e.* ecological networks) comes first; the section that was initially the introduction is now a short primer on the evaluation of binary classifiers, which should provide readers with the necessary background to assess the results.

+> Second, the models in the manuscript have changed; the point of including ridge regression, as in the original submission, was to show that a model can appear to perform well but miss the actual data structure.
+Some comments by the reviewers made me reconsider this, and I think it would have been setting a misleading example to put a poor model in an ensemble.
+I have replaced ridge regression by a k-NN trained on *traits*, which performs well.
+Note that this still allows to have a discussion on the fact that good validation metrics and good network predictions are not necessarily one and the same.

+> Finally, I have changed the training strategy a little, in a way that addresses multiple comments at once.
+The nature and extent of changes are outlined in the responses to the respective comments, but the main consequence is that the last section of the manuscript is now a little bit more "normative", as adopting the proper training strategy reveals generalities that I had missed in the previous version.
+For the comments that led to this decision, I am particularly grateful.

 This article is unusual, in that it is more of an essay than a standard intro/methods/results/discussion paper.
 There is nothing wrong with that (in fact I applaud it for that), but more needs to be done to make it easy for the